adameubanks/embeddings-over-time/README.md

 ## 📊 Dataset

-The embeddings are trained on yearly snapshots of the FineWeb dataset, providing a comprehensive view of language evolution from 2005 to 2022.
-Each year contains word vectors that capture the semantic relationships present in that time period's web content.
+Our embeddings are based on the [FineWeb dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb) from HuggingFace, specifically downloaded from the 350TB partition of this comprehensive web corpus.
+To create yearly snapshots of language evolution, we filtered articles by identifying those containing years in their URLs (2020, 2019, etc.) and grouped them accordingly.
+This process allowed us to create distinct yearly subsets spanning 2005-2022.

+For each year's article group, we trained word2vec embeddings using the word2vec library, capturing the semantic relationships present in that time period's web content.
+The resulting embeddings were then compressed for efficient storage and loading, providing a comprehensive view of language evolution across nearly two decades.

 ---